-- estimating the useful economic life of tangible fixed assets; and - legacy recognition.
+- estimating the useful economic life of tangible fixed assets; - legacy recognition; and - estimating future inflows and outflows for the purpose of assessing going concern

 Assessment of going concern

 The trustees have assessed whether the use of the going concern assumption is appropriate in preparing these financial statements.
 The trustees have made this assessment in respect to a period of one year from the date of approval of these financial statements.